History in Year 2- Local History (Spring Term 2)

 Celebrating our 150th Birthday- 11th January 1869-2019

-(Cross-curricular link: RE, PSHE & C, British Values & Art)
+(Cross-curricular links: RE, PSHE & C, British Values & Art)

 History in Year 1- The Great Fire of London: Ordering Historical Events (Autumn Term 2)